-Last week I was invited to be one of the panelist for Hyper Island 's HYPER ON Learning.
+Last week I was invited to be one of the panelists for Hyper Island 's HYPER ON Learning.
 Learning is a topic that is very close to my heart.
 Not only because I help others to learn, but most importantly because I am very aware of my own learning journey and path.
-During this event we discussed frontier perspectives on learning beyond 2020.
-Not just what, but also where, how and why it really counts when you’re learning.
+During this event, we discussed frontier perspectives on learning beyond 2020.
+Not just what, but also where, how, and why it really counts when you’re learning.

 What does learning mean to me?

 While preparing for this panel discussion (short snippet below), it was the right moment to reflect and look back on what learning means to me now, what it meant in the past, and why that has changed over the years.
 What seemed like an easy question to answer, ended up being more complex than I thought.
 Before I tell you what it means to me now, you have to know that it hasn’t always been like this.
 When I was younger I always assumed that school was the only place, real place, where you could learn.
 Specifically through reading books and taking tests and exams.
 Group assignments and reports were just there to annoy me, but definitely not to teach me new things.
 Think about it: isn’t that what we are being thought from a very young age?
 You solely go to school to learn (and don't you dare to have too much fun...) and that had been engraved in my brain.